-It has been previously researched, practiced, and promoted that information systems programs produce more prepared graduates when they are engaged in hands-on learning (Abbassi opportunities & King, 2007).
-Furthermore, research also supports engagement of external clients and real-world projects as effective means of engaging students in course content (Connelly & Begg, 2006).
-Even though real-world projects add value to the external client, there isn't always a support mechanism in place to resolve defects, make feature enhancements, or support the deliverable following implementation.
-In addition, real-world projects are typically bound by the academic calendar, which the real-world does not adhere to normally (Podeschi, 2016).
-These issues can be addressed through the infusion entrepreneurship into the IS discipline.
+It has been previously researched, practiced, and promoted that information systems (IS) programs produce more prepared graduates when they are engaged in hands-on learning opportunities (Abbassi King, 2007). & Furthermore, research also supports engagement of external clients and real-world projects as effective means of engaging students in course content (Connelly & Begg, 2006).
+Even though real-world projects add value to the external client, there isn't always a support mechanism in place to resolve defects, make enhancements, or deliverable following implementation. burden of support typically falls in the hands of the faculty or into a vacuum.
+In addition, realworld projects are typically bound by the academic calendar, which industry does not adhere to normally (Podeschi, 2016).
+These issues can be addressed through the infusion of entrepreneurship into the IS discipline.
 While entrepreneurship can often be found integrated into the business school, there is little evidence to suggest that it is being infused into IS (Pardede, 2015).
 However, IS programs within the business school are prime candidates for this marriage between IS and entrepreneurship.
 It has been cited that student-run venture experiences and collaboration outside of their disciplines helps students gain additional experience and increases their knowledge and confidence (Morris, Kuratko, and Cornwall, 2013).

 In spring 2016, a course entitled Technology Ventures was piloted to build a feasibility plan for a student-run IT consulting company following independent study work by two junior IS majors who formulated the idea.
 The course was funded through a grant from the Coleman Foundation, which was administered by the university's Center for Entrepreneurship.
 The IS faculty, designated as a Coleman Faculty Fellow, used the elective course for students to build the business model for how the consulting venture would operate.
-The student-run venture and one-credit Millikin University Performance course, Consulting, was officially launched in fall 2016 with six students, all of whom where IS majors.
-Students, through this for-credit experience, potential clients, enumerate identify requirements, provide estimates of work and cost, complete the work, and produce detailed documentation for knowledge transfer to the next group of students.
+The student-run venture and Millikin one-credit course, University Performance Consulting, was officially launched in fall 2016 with six students, all of whom where IS majors.
+Students, through this for-credit experience, identify potential clients, enumerate requirements, provide estimates of work and cost, complete the work, and produce detailed documentation for knowledge transfer to the next group of students.
 Students utilize the Scrum agile methodology for organizing their work, are responsible for maintaining accounting records, managing performance metrics, engage in marketing and recruiting, and report to an advisory board.
 To date, the course has enrolled 36 distinct students (as the course can be taken multiple times), performed work for over 15 unique clients, and earned over \$15,000 in revenue.
 The venture is now open to students from other disciplines in addition to IS majors to foster cross-discipline collaboration.

 This paper provides a summary of the literature related to entrepreneurship in technical disciplines as well as real-world projects and its pedagogical implications.
-In addition, the course/student-run venture design will be shared along with student outcomes from performance evaluation data.
+In addition, course/student-run venture design shared along with student outcomes from performance evaluation data.
 Finally, recommendations and pitfalls will be shared for those interested in implementing a student-run venture at their home institutions.
 This research is important to IS educators who are seeking new real-world opportunities for their students, and are interested in using this example as a framework for their own development.